2018 Osaka earthquake: Damage and effects

 The earthquake caused the partial collapse of several buildings, as well as damage to underground water pipes that left residents without running water.
 A total of 6,766 structures were found by government surveys to have sustained partial damage, primarily in Osaka Prefecture but also including several in Kyoto Prefecture, Nara Prefecture, and Hyōgo Prefecture.
 As many as 450 people remained in public shelters a week after the earthquake.

 Roof tiles and stone ornaments at homes and historic temples and shrines fell to the ground.
 At least 170,000 homes in Osaka were initially under an electrical blackout, but power was restored later in the morning.
 Gas services were also stopped for over 112,000 households in Ibaraki and Takatsuki for several days, but was fully restored by 25 June.

 The earthquake disrupted train services, including the Shinkansen, during the morning rush hour but had resumed service six hours later, in time for the afternoon commute.
 During the shutdown, passengers disembarked from trains and walked along the tracks, due to fears of aftershocks causing further damage.
 The Osaka Monorail reopened for service on 23 June, but was forced to suspend operations the following day due to the discovery of additional damage to the train cars.

 Operations at the JXTG Nippon Oil & Energy's oil refinery in Osaka and various manufacturing plants in the Kansai region were suspended to check for damage.
 Flights at two of the airports in the Kansai region were temporarily suspended, but resumed hours later.

 Casualties

+The block wall of the pool at Takatsuki City Jyuei elementary school that collapsed due to the earthquake.
+This block wall killed an elementary school student.

 There were four confirmed deaths resulting from the earthquake, including a child in Takatsuki who was crushed by a collapsing wall outside her elementary school.
 The wall did not meet modern safety codes and prompted Chief Cabinet Secretary Yoshihide Suga to order safety checks of similar concrete block structures at schools across the country.
 417 people were also injured and treated at hospitals.